Solve Second Order Differential Equations - part 3

 A tutorial on how to solve second order differential equations with auxiliary equation having 2 distinct complex solutions.
 Examples with detailed solutions are included.

-If b2 - 4c is < 0, the equation has 2 complex conjugate solution of the form
+If \( b^2 - 4c \) is less than zero, the above quadratic equation has two complex conjugate solution of the form

 In such case, it can be shown that the general solution to the second order differential equation may be written as follows